 - Executive Summary (max 400 words)

 - Abstract (max 200 words)

 - Material and Methods

-At the end of June each year IMBRSea students will present the results of their thesis work during the IMBRSea Annual Symposium.
+At the end of June each year IMBRSea students present the results of their thesis work during the Annual Symposium.
 Students give an oral presentation followed by 10 minutes for question from members of the reading committee and the audience.
-If the thesis is not submitted during the first session exam period of the second master year, the thesis can be submitted in August.
+If the thesis is not submitted during the first exam period of the second master year, the thesis can be submitted in August.
 However, students (and supervisors) will be strongly encouraged to finalise the thesis by June.
 Students who submit in August are still required to give an oral presentation on the current status of their thesis work at the Annual symposium.